Guide for A One-Day Trip to Round Top Antiques Show

 Tips for First-Time Visitors

-- Bring a water bottle filled with water
+- Bring a water bottle (hydration is key!).

-- Bring a large tote to carry your small items
+- Pack a large tote for small items.

-- Bring a tape measure, especially if you’re buying furniture
+- Bring a tape measure, especially if shopping for furniture.

 Our Observations